mostafapiran/My_Thesis/README.md

 # My_Thesis
- My research on the diagnosis of epilepsy based on brain signals as a master's thesis.
+ My research on the diagnosis of epilepsy is based on brain signals as a master's thesis.

-##Abstract:
+## Abstract:
 According to the World Health Organization, epilepsy is the most common brain disorder that affects approximately fifty million people worldwide.
 Epilepsy diagnosis relies on manual EEG inspection, which is error-prone and time-consuming.
 Automatic diagnosis